LucasSD/docvault/coding-exercise-main/README.md

-domain-driven naming, some test redundant?, have not tested templates
+domain-driven naming, some tests redundant?, have not tested templates, I have favoured testing over extra features.
+No type annotation

 ## Getting Started